bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 ## Model Results

-For  multi-step predictions into the future, we can't use "testing" data inputs to make predictions.
-Rather, we can only use timesteps before the train test split to predict the future.
 There are a few ways to setup XGBoost (and LSTM) for multi-step predictions:
- 1.   **AutoRegressive Approach:** Using AutoRegression (or other regression based predictions) to predict univariate values for the models
- 2.   **Direct Approach:** Fit a new regressor for each time point we want to predict.
+ 1.   **Direct Approach:** Fit a new regressor for each future time point we want to predict.
- 3.   **Recursive Approach:**  Creating clusters of models that predict features individually at each timestep for each variable.
+ 2.   **Recursive Approach:**  Creating clusters of models that predict features individually at each timestep for each variable.
 And then a larger model that regresses the final value we want

  We will use the direct approach with an XGBoost model, and the recursive approach with an LSTM neural network.

-Below, we can see the predictions of 10 future timesteps of our ARIMA model, the best Exponential Smoothing model, our LSTM model (Recursive Approach), and our XGBoost model (Direct Approach).
-I also plotted the previous 20 timesteps.
+Below, we can see the predictions of 10 future timesteps of our ARIMA, Exponential Smoothing, LSTM, and our XGBoost model.

 ![image](https://user-images.githubusercontent.com/79114425/211131966-308bac14-764c-412d-b49d-d6a631ae0f27.png)